 On the largest 4-manual ("Fox Special") Wurlitzers the bottom 3 manuals (Bombarde, Great, Accompaniment) and Pedal all were supplied with second touch stops; in these instruments the Accompaniment was an 8-foot manual, the Great and Bombarde 16-foot manuals, and the Solo an 8-foot manual.

 Second touch stops simply do the same job as the first touch stops for the second set of deeper key contacts; this can be demonstrated by turning on some stops for both first and second touch, using a fairly light registration on first touch and picking out something for second touch that will stand out when added to the first touch stops.

 By playing deeper into the keys we can then hear the 2T stops being added.

-This feature is useful for, among other things, adding rhythm to a sustained chord, creating a counter melody by using it on individual notes of a chord, layering of sounds, or accents.
+As stated, this feature is useful for, among other things, adding rhythm to a sustained chord, creating a counter-melody by using it on individual notes of a chord, layering of sounds, or accents.